Abarca Announces 2021 Better Care Community Program Winners

 “Abarca is committed to finding a better way in healthcare, and that begins at the community health level,” said Adriana Ramirez, Abarca’s Chief Operating Officer.
 “Selected by all Abarcans, this year’s winners are each taking a unique approach to making healthcare awesome, and we are looking forward to helping them make a difference.”

-2. The University of Puerto Rico Medical Sciences Campus provides statistical analysis as they pursue studies into the role that fungal spores and pollen play in susceptibility to COVID-19.
+The University of Puerto Rico Medical Sciences Campus is conducting a statistical analysis as it investigates the role that fungal spores and pollen play in susceptibility to COVID-19.
 This project will benefit from accessing Abarca’s clinical and analytics teams.

-3. The Community Organization of MS and Cancer (COMSC) through its educational events and patient outreach to patients with multiple sclerosis.
+The Community Organization of MS and Cancer (COMSC) conducts educational events and patient outreach for patients with multiple sclerosis.

-4. Hogar Infantíl Jesús Nazareno, a children’s shelter, continues to provide a pediatrician with regular medical care for residents.
+Hogar Infantíl Jesús Nazareno, a children’s shelter, continues to provide pediatric care for residents with regular medical care.

-5. Ciencia Puerto Rico as they continue to host a series of workshops across the island to engage female middle and high school students in STEM+H through their Seeds of Success program.
-This program impact more than 3,500 girls per year.
+Ciencia Puerto Rico continues to host a series of workshops across the island to engage female middle and high school students in STEM+H through their Seeds of Success program.
+This program impacts over 3,500 girls annually.

 Selected organizations will receive grants and virtual volunteering support from Abarcans, with the in-person backing to be evaluated based on COVID-19 guidelines.
 For more information, visit www.abarcahealth.com.